rootElmo/Dual-MIDI-to-CV/README.md

 A simple circuit to get 2 CV outs from MIDI.
 CV will be scaled to 1V/Oct.

+I'm using a Teensy LC for development.
+MIDI takes one serial port, so I cannot use the serial monitor on the Arduino Uno.
+Teensy LC has the advantage of having multiple serial ports.

 **UNDER CONSTRUCTION**

 ## To-do